-How to learn to trade?
-It is the very first question that would arise on a beginner’s mind.
-Trade refers to the process of purchasing and bartering the listed securities in the market.
+But do you know how to trade?
+It is the first question that would arise in a beginner’s mind.
+Trade refers to purchasing and bartering the listed securities in the market.

 Every company requires funds to carry on business activities continuously.
-However, it is not possible to arrange the whole amount by the investment of the promoter.
-So, after completing due obligations, there arise issues of securities in the stock market.
+However, arranging the whole amount with the promoter’s investment is impossible.
+So, securities issues arise in the stock market after completing due obligations.

-These securities are purchased by the investors in exchange for their funds.
+The investors purchase these securities in exchange for their funds.
 The price fluctuation of shares helps in earning profit.
-This is the reason that attracts a large number of people to the stock market.
+This is the reason that attracts many people to the stock market.

-In simple words, trading is the process of buying and selling financial securities in the stock market.
-Many securities are being exchanged in the market.
+Simply put, trading is buying and selling financial securities in the stock market.
+Many guards are being exchanged in the market.
 The sole purpose of this exchange process is to earn profit.

 However, the profit can be earned in many ways.
-The most refined ways include getting interest, dividends, or derivations from price fluctuations.
-A person who is involved in share trading is referred to as a stock trader or stock dealer.
+The most refined methods include getting interest, dividends, or derivations from price fluctuations.
+A person involved in share trading is a stock trader or stock dealer.

-Stock traders can be an investor, a speculator, an agent, or a stockbroker.
+Stock traders can be an investor, speculators, agents, or stockbrokers.
 It requires calculated moves to be addressed by the investor.
-Furthermore, the ability to make tough decisions is also important.
+Furthermore, the ability to make tough decisions is also essential.

 1.1.
 Important Trading Related Terms

-Stock trading is a wide concept, which is just limited to shares.
+Stock trading is a broad concept that is limited to shares.
 Besides, it also includes other financial instruments and other related terms.
-All these terms are necessary to understand especially for beginners.
+All these terms are necessary to understand, especially for beginners.

 1.1.1.
 Stock Exchange

-A Stock Exchange is a marketplace where the exchange process of listed securities takes place.
+A Stock Exchange is a marketplace where listed securities are exchanged.
 It can be called an aggregation of stocks.
 The instruments under trade include bonds, shares, and other securities.

 Every country has its stock exchanges in which securities are listed.
 Many companies list their shares on foreign stock exchanges.
 This attracts foreign investors to invest in their company.

 Stock exchange facilitates real-time price discovery of listed securities.
-The price information helps in decision-making for the investors.
+The price information helps investors make decisions.

 1.1.2.
 Financial Securities

-Security is a common term referring to any stocks, bonds, debentures, etc. Security represents ownership of a company.
+Security is a common term for stocks, bonds, debentures, etc. Security represents ownership of a company.
 Each security bears the legal seal of the company.

 The seal acts as the indicator that binds the company.
 These are moveable assets that can be transferred.
 However, the company issues these securities when it requires funds.

 Further, these securities are of three types.
-Firstly, equity comprises a major part of the company, which is the owners’ fund that they invest in a company.
+Firstly, equity comprises a significant part of the company, which is the owners’ fund that they invest in a company, including standard and preferred stock plus retained earnings.

 1.1.3.
 Equity Securities

-Equity comprises owner’s funds.
-These funds are invested by the owner of the company at the time of its formation.
+Equity securities represent ownership claims on a company’s net assets.
+The company’s owner invested these funds at the time of its formation.
 The equity securities mainly consist of Equity shares and Preferential shares.

 The equity shareholders are referred to as the real owners of the company.
 Besides, they also have voting rights in decision-making.
 During bullish situations, they generally enjoy high returns.